Hip Replacement Recovery

 Hip replacement surgery is one of the most widely performed and successful joint operations in the United States, but every surgery has the potential for complications.
 The most serious complications to watch for are chest pain and shortness of breath.
 These could be signs of a pulmonary embolism, which needs immediate treatment.
 Call 911 right away.

 A 2020 study published in the journal Geriatric Orthopaedic Surgery & Rehabilitation found that of the 7,730 patients studied, 324 experienced a major complication following hip replacement surgery, with 33 deaths.
-Nearly 2,000 patients had minor complications and 376 had to be readmitted to the hospital.
+Nearly 2,000 patients had minor complications and 376 had to be readmitted to the hospital, emphasizing the importance of regular follow-up visits to address potential issues before they require readmission.

 Most post-surgery problems are not emergencies but will require your doctor’s help to correct.